20jasper/type-challenges/README.md

 # Type Challenges

-These are type challenges completed from this repo: https://github.com/type-challenges/type-challenges
+Type challenge solutions with explanations from this repo: https://github.com/type-challenges/type-challenges